A pre-trained model for volumetric (3D) segmentation of brain tumors from MRIs based on BraTS 2018 data.

 The training data is from the Multimodal Brain Tumor Segmentation Challenge (BraTS) 2018.

-The provided labelled data was partitioned, based on our own split, into training (200 studies), validation (42 studies) and testing (43 studies) datasets.
+The provided labeled data was partitioned, based on our own split, into training (200 studies), validation (42 studies) and testing (43 studies) datasets.

 The model was trained with 200 cases with our own split, as shown in the datalist json file in config folder.
 The achieved Dice scores on the validation and testing data are: